mathigon/textbooks/content/probability/content.md

 | After a week, _{.pill.blue}didn't get better_         | 89  |62   |
 {.grid}

-Well, there were a whole 62 people who _{.pill.red}were given the pill_ but _{.pill.blue}didn't get better_ - so apparently the pill doesn't work perfectly!
+Alright, there were a whole 62 people who _{.pill.red}were given the pill_ but _{.pill.blue}didn't get better_ - so apparently the pill doesn't work perfectly!

 Although, what if the pill was working a *little* bit?
 What if a few of the people who _{.pill.red}were given the pill_ _{.pill.blue}did get better_ as a result?
 Even a pill that only works a little bit can still be good!
 On the other hand, those pills take money and time to administer.
-So we want to be completely, *mathematically certain* about whether a person being _{.pill.red}given the pill_ does, or does not, make a person more likely to _{.pill.blue}get better_.
+So we want to be completely, *mathematically certain* about whether a person being _{.pill.red}given the pill_ does, or does not, make them more likely to _{.pill.blue}get better_.

 ::: column(width=250)
     <!-- depositphotos_109144654-stock-illustration-goalkeeper-catches-the-ball-football.jpg -->
     img(src="images/goalkeeper.jpg" width=250)

 ::: column.grow
-In order to do this, we need to *statistically analyse* the data in that table, which is what this will teach you to do.
+In order to do this, we need to **statistically analyse** the data in that table, which is what this will teach you to do.
 You can apply statistics whenever you're trying to find a connection between two things, whether you're trying to estimate whether a goalkeeper is _{.pill.red}catching enough goals_ that you should _{.pill.blue}pay them more_, or you're checking whether _{.pill.red}advertizing your business_ lead to _{.pill.blue}getting more customers_ - or even whether _{.pill.red}changing your dating profile picture_ lead to _{.pill.blue}more dates_.
 :::

 But to make it easy to learn about statistical analysis, we’re going to focus on data that’s easier to collect: what are people wearing!